Foundations of a Compositional Systems Biology: Templates for multiscale cellular modeling

 \subsection{Cellular interface}

-Differentiating a cell from its environment is easy to do observationally—every cell has a membrane that separates it from its environment.
-The membrane serves as an interface, through which the cell and its environment interact, involving the transport of molecules through channels, the binding of signals to membrane-bound proteins, the maintenance of a voltage gradient across the membrane, the application of cytoskeletal forces that stretch and shape the membrane, responding to forces and fluxes exerted by the environment.
-Characterizing the cellular interface requires us to be explicit about its inputs and outputs (Fig. \ref{fig:cell_interface}); this includes listing all variables that couple the internal state of a cell to its environment and including their type information, such as units and other constraints.
+Distinguishing a cell from its environment is easy to do observationally—every cell has a membrane that separates it from its surroundings.
+The membrane serves as an interface through which the cell and environment interact.
+These interactions may include the transport of molecules through channels, the binding of signals to membrane-bound proteins, the maintenance of a voltage gradient across the membrane, and the exertion of cytoskeletal forces that stretch and shape the membrane in response to environmental forces.
+Characterizing this interface requires defining its inputs and outputs (Fig. \ref{fig:cell_interface}a) with explicit type information, such as units, to quantify the variables connecting the cell to its environment.

-There have been several initial efforts to characterize cell behavior for the purpose of multi-cellular modeling.
-This includes the Cell Behavior Ontology \cite{sluka2014cell} and MultiCellDS \cite{friedman2016multicellds}, which includes object descriptions for interface qualities such as cell state, border, membrane parts including adhesion, gap junction, channels, receptors, and pumps.
-However, these same efforts describe internal cellular and environmental components, as well as multicellular interactions without clearly distinguishing interface elements or providing robust type definition for the data associated with these components.
-Compositional systems biology should adopt as much of these original categories so that established knowledge is preserved, but there will need to be an effort to sort them into composable types.
+The cellular interface embodies modularity, linking internal processes to external dynamics through defined ports—chemical, mechanical, electrical, and thermal—that serve as universal types across diverse contexts.
+Key physical variables include chemical fluxes across the membrane (\(\text{mol} \cdot \text{s}^{-1}\)), mechanical forces (\(\text{m} \cdot \text{s}^{-2}\)), electrical currents (\(\text{C} \cdot \text{s}^{-1}\)), thermal energy transfers (\(\text{J} \cdot \text{s}^{-1}\) or watt, \(W\)) to describe the flow of matter and energy.
+These interactions adhere to internal constraints like mass balance, flux balance, and entropy production, ensuring compositional consistency with physical laws and potentially informed by bond-graphs \cite{gawthrop2021modular}.
+These constraints reinforce compositional consistency, ensuring that internal and external dynamics are coherently integrated across the interface.

+Beyond physical variables, biological processes such as shape maintenance, signaling, and multicellular communication enrich the interface.
+Specialized components—adhesion molecules, receptors, and pumps—extend the interface's functionality, supporting more complex behaviors.
+Previous efforts like the Cell Behavior Ontology \cite{sluka2014cell} and MultiCellDS \cite{friedman2016multicellds} have characterized these elements but often blur distinctions between internal cellular processes and multicellular interactions.
+Compositional systems biology can refine these descriptions into precise, composable type systems that support multicellular modeling and expand the functionality of the minimal interface.